captainbrosset/patrickbrosset.com/content/articles/2021-03-22-A-Year-At-Microsoft.md

 First of all, I didn't get a laptop from Microsoft until the second week, so I had to connect to the corporate network from my personal computer which didn't get me access to everything.
 Secondly, all of my team, including my manager, was in Redmond, USA (and still is) while I live in France.
 That means I didn't have anybody to ask for help during my working hours.

-You can imagine how stressful this was at the beginning when all I was trying to do was being productive.
+You can imagine how stressful this was at the beginning when all I was trying to do was be productive.
 I know I wasn't expected to perform from day one, people were fine with me needing time and there was a lot of training for me to do anyway.
 I guess it's compulsive, when you start a new job, you want to live up to the expectation you think people have of you as soon possible.

 I am thankful to my colleagues and managers who took the time to chat with me, be friendly and teach me all sorts of internal knownledge I needed.
 If you're welcoming a new person on your team, take the time to answer any questions they have, even if you have a lot of work, this is the most important thing you can be doing for them right now.